alaudet/raspi-sump/docs/web-interface.md

 ## JSON API

 !!! note "External Clients"
     Thanks to Github user graysky2 for providing these endpoints.
 He provides a Home Assistant setup for Raspi-Sump which is separate from this project.
-The api can be used by any external client.
-If you are interested in this, check out his [github page](https://github.com/graysky2/ha-raspi-sump)
+The api can also be used by any other external client.
+If you are interested in this, see his [github page](https://github.com/graysky2/ha-raspi-sump).
+It has been added into the HACS ecosystem and is installable through the HACS tab of Home Assistant.

 Beyond the pages above, Raspi-Sump exposes a small set of read-only JSON